Executive Career Coach

 OrganizationsFamily Business ClubSloan Energy Club

-Laura Maloney Angoff (she/her) the Senior Associate Director for Career Education & Advising for the Specialty Masters programs.
-In her role, Laura leads the MFin Career Advising team, providing individualized advice on each aspect of the career development process.
-She manages the design and delivery of career education programs and workshops for the MFin program.
-Additionally, Laura supports career education programming for the Master of Business Analytics students.
+Laura Maloney Angoff (she/her) the Senior Associate Director for MFin Career Development.
+In her role, Laura manages the MFin Career Advising team, providing individualized advice on each aspect of the career development process.
+She leads the design and delivery of career education programs and workshops for the MFin program.
 Part of a dedicated team of CDO professionals, Laura is here to support students across recruiting, advising, and career resource needs.
 Laura is also the CDO Club Liaison to the Investment Banking club.

 OrganizationsInvestment Banking Club